tritemio/manta_manu/ES_formulas.md

-Similarly to ALEX, in PAX we have two (D and A) detectors and two laser alternation periods \(D_{ex}\) and \(DA_{ex}\) denoting, respectively, D and D+A laser excitation.
+Similarly to ALEX, in PAX we have two (D and A) detectors and two laser alternation periods \(D_{ex}\) and \(DA_{ex}\) denoting, respectively, D and D+A excitation.
 As in ALEX, combining the two excitation periods and the two detectors, we obtain four basic PAX photon streams named
 \(A_{ex}\) with \({DA}_{ex}\):